The Missing Link

 It was a very productive and enjoyable session.
 The Noble Ox follow up not only captured other thoughts beyond the worskhop but also the team’s appreciation of our approach,

-“We thoroughly enjoyed the session.
+“We thoroughly enjoyed working with Noble Ox.
 I think there might have been some technology scepticism when we tried to drag everybody together to look at brand and messaging, but the feedback was overwhelmingly positive.
-The team found it a useful and necessary exercise.
-We are really looking forward to the output”
+The team found it a useful and necessary exercise.”

 Peter Ferry – Wallet Services Co-founder and Commercial Director